PolusAI/microjson/README.md

 MicroJSON offers a range of features designed to meet the needs of microscopy data representation:

-- **Flexible Data Structures:** MicroJSON can represent diverse data structures, including geometries (such as points, multipoints, linestrings, polygons), features (individual entities with specific properties), and feature collections (groups of features).
+- **Flexible Data Structures:** MicroJSON can represent diverse data structures, including geometries (such as points, multipoints, linestrings, polygons), features (individual entities with specific properties), feature collections (groups of features), and coordinate systems.

 - **Standardized Format:** MicroJSON uses the widely adopted JSON format, ensuring compatibility with a wide range of programming languages and tools.